Skip to content

 Procreate

-Sophie uses Procreate on her Ipad sometimes for early concept work but also game asset creation.
+In the past, Sophie used Procreate on her Ipad for early concept work but also game asset creation.
 The user interface is simple and easy to use, but we highly recommend checking out their hand book to learn all the hidden gestures and shortcuts!

 Pixel Art: Pixaki on Ipad